 - You can now share with contacts directly from the Share UI

-- Taskbar Battery icon has new flyout with a slider for Power Throttling.
+- The taskbar Battery icon has a new flyout with a slider for Power Throttling.

 - You can now share files via the Share option in the context menu.